Republic Records’ Monte Lipman Talks Post Malone, Winning Hitmakers Label of the Year (Again)

 One thing is to never fall back on what’s worked in the past — that’s an absolute recipe for disaster.
 You always have to reevaluate: Do we have proper structure?
 Do we have the right people and positions in place?
 Are we adapting to this ever-changing marketplace?
 If TikTok is, in fact, a catalyst in the market, what are you doing to embrace it?
 What’s ahead of the curve and how are you looking into it?
 What’s next?
 It’s those type of things.
 We’re now living in an audience economy, where we used to be in a transactional business: It was always about how do we drive as many people as we can into a record store, and now it’s how you get somebody to listen to an album over and over again.

-Okay, last question, and this one is very important: What was your what was the biggest concert you promoted while you were on the concert board as a student at SUNY Albany?
+Okay, last question, and this one is very important: What was your what was the biggest concert you promoted while you were on the concert board as a student at the University of Albany?

 (Laughter) Well, the biggest concert, I actually wasn’t able to promote.
 We were preparing for MayFest — that was the big event, the one we spent the entire year preparing for, that’s where the biggest budget was, and we always got into our biggest fights over it.
 I remember there was a girl who was that was breaking across America, I’d seen her on “American Bandstand,” and I could just tell that there was something special about her — she was from Michigan, and you can probably figure out who I’m talking about.
 I got into this crazy fight because everybody said I was wack and had no idea what the hell I was talking about, and ultimately the board decided to book Kid Creole & the Coconuts, who opened up for a band called The Alarm.
 And the act that I was not able to convince everybody should headline our MayFest was, of course, Madonna.